 Majestic

-The beauty of the café has never passed any Porto resident by, so it became the place where the most varied personalities gathered to discuss political, artistic and social issues over a cup of coffee.
+The beauty of the café never passed any Porto resident by, so it became the place where the most varied personalities gathered to discuss political, artistic and social issues over a cup of coffee.

 Where: Rua Santa Catarina, 112